PruvoNet/loopback-getting-started/README.md

 Interactions between the frontend and the backend
 =================================================

-Loopback comes with a cli tool that auto generates $resource for all your application REST endpoint, allowing to easily interact with your api from angular web applications.
+Loopback comes with a cli tool that auto generates angular $resource for all your application REST endpoints, allowing to easily interact with your api from angular web applications.

-Lets generate the js code by running:
+Lets generate the javascript code by running:
 ```sh
 $ lb-ng server/server.js client/js/services/lb-services.js
 ```